handpete12/SkyGAN/README.md

 This version provides basic functionality required to do this with a conditional generative advisarial network.
 I will upload my more advanced versions at a later date (once I've tidied them up) with more functionality and conditionalisation methods as well as a non-conditional GAN version.
 I also have versions that utilise a Wasserstein loss.
 Contact me if you want access to these before I have had a chance to upload them.

+## Dependencies
+Tensorflow
+Numpy
+Matplotlib

+## Usage
+The repo contains a test dataset of 1 batch of GADGET-III simulations from the quijote simulations.
+This is useful for debugging but is no where near enough to train an effective GAN.
+To get the full dataset see the Acknowlagements section.
+Clone the repo
+Create new environment and install dependencies.
+If want GPU support download the NVIDIA CUDA package for you GPU(s).
+Run the main.py

+To alter the model architecture see Models.py.
+To alter the training procedure see train.py
+To alter the GAN output durning training change the generate_and_save() function in train_monitor.py.

+Note: at the time of this project Tensorflow contained a bug that effects the 2080 TI graphics card and others.
+This is fixed by a line that is commented out in line
+34 of main.py.
 ## Model Structure
 The generator and discriminator have the following structures.